-Venlafaxine helps many people recover from depression, and has fewer unwanted side effects than older antidepressants.
+Venlafaxine can help people recover from depression, and has fewer side effects than some older antidepressants.

 It comes as tablets and capsules which are available only on prescription.

-Check with your doctor before starting to take venlafaxine if you:
+Venlafaxine is not suitable for everyone.
+Check with your doctor before taking it if you:

-- have had an allergic reaction to venlafaxine or any other medicines in the past
+- have ever had an allergic reaction to venlafaxine or any other medicine

-- have a heart problem - as venlafaxine can speed up or change your heartbeat
+- have a heart problem – venlafaxine can make your heart beat faster or cause an irregular heartbeat (arrhythmia)

 - are trying to become pregnant, are already pregnant or you are breastfeeding

-- have an eye problem called glaucoma because venlafaxine can increase the pressure in your eye
+- have glaucoma – venlafaxine can increase the pressure in your eye

-- have epilepsy or are having electroconvulsive treatment – venlafaxine may increase your risk of having a seizure
+- have epilepsy or are having electroconvulsive treatment – venlafaxine may increase your risk of having a fit or seizure

-The usual starting dose of venlafaxine is 75mg a day.
-This might be gradually increased to a maximum dose of 375mg.
+The usual starting dose for venlafaxine is 75mg a day but your doctor may gradually increase it to a maximum dose of 375mg.

 If you have problems with your liver or kidneys your doctor might prescribe a lower dose.

-Immediate release tablets release the venlafaxine into your system as soon as you swallow them.
-You will usually take 37.5mg immediate release tablets twice a day, once in the morning and once in the evening.
+You will usually take standard tablets twice a day, once in the morning and once in the evening.

-Extended release tablets and capsules are released into your system gradually.
-You will usually take 75mg extended release tablets or capsules once a day.
-You can choose to take them at any time as long as you stick to the same time every day.
+You will usually take slow release tablets or capsules once a day.
+You can take them at any time as long as you stick to the same time every day.
 If you have trouble sleeping, it's best to take it in the morning.

-If you occasionally forget to take a dose, don't worry.
-Take your next dose at the usual time.
+If you occasionally forget to take a dose, just take your next dose at the usual time.
 Never take 2 doses at the same time to make up for a forgotten one.